-Imara’s recent work focuses on video documentation of seemingly insignificant moments, in between action, like liminalities of time, edited and looped to make choregraphies that describe new meanings.
-Brener and Imara’s shared love of unconventional dance forms integrates live pedestrian movement with these digital manipulations to create an evocative hybrid form.
+Minns’s recent work focuses on video documentation of seemingly insignificant moments, in between action, like liminalities of time, edited and looped to make choregraphies that describe new meanings.
+Brener and Minns’s shared love of unconventional dance forms integrates live pedestrian movement with these digital manipulations to create an evocative hybrid form.
 Although naturalistic, the audio has a randomised element, being processed with a digital cut-up technique, again forming new meanings by its juxtaposition with film.

 Brener’s recent work focuses on the tension between structure and content in poetry and short fiction.
 She combines nonfiction and magical thinking into her writing, and most recently is branching off into graphic storytelling using cartoons and illustration.
 She teaches writing for the City University of New York, and also works as a teleprompter operator for broadcast television.